OpenMonsterVision/blog/content/posts/lets-have-an-honest-conversation-about-recruiters.md

 # The What

 I lied, this isn't a goddamned conversation, there's no commenting on this blog.
-Your going to listen to why the title recruiter is another way of saying "demon from the really lame Dante's Inferno level, were you waste time for all eternity".
+You're going to listen to why the title recruiter is another way of saying "demon from the really lame Dante's Inferno level, where you waste time for all eternity".
 There are exceptions of course, see the section entitled

 # The Why